terrelsa13/MUMC/README.md

 # User key of account to monitor played media ;chosen during setup
 # User blacklisted libraries of corresponding user account to monitor for played media items; chosen during setup
 # User whitelisted libraries of corresponding user account to exclude monitoring for played media items; chosen during setup
+# API requests for media item metadata will be attempted this many times
+# API requests for media item metadata will return this many media items at a time
 #----------------------------------------------------------#
 server_brand='xyz'
 server_url='http://localhost.abc:8096/basename'